 It is a question of knowing when it is worth spending time on a contract negotiation or review as whilst you may not have had much bargaining power at the time you signed the contract you may do so when you come to review it, either because of a change in your size and market status, the economy, or other factors.
 That’s why return on investment on commercial contracts is something you need to work on during the life of the contract to continue to get the best out of your contracts.

-For start-ups and SMEs, taking a more proactive approach to commercial contracts may involve a review of who negotiates your contracts, who has the authority to contract, who has the authority to sign off, if there is a named employee responsible for contract management and review or an annual contract review meeting to brainstorm.
+For start-ups and SMEs, taking a more proactive approach to commercial contracts may involve reviewing who negotiates contracts, who has the authority to enter into contracts, who has the authority to sign off, whether there is a named employee responsible for contract management and review, and whether an annual contract review meeting is held to brainstorm.
 Sometimes it can take a business consultant or your commercial solicitor to look afresh at what you are doing and to ask questions about your return on investment to produce change.

 Drafting a commercial contract